Health Minister pushes for more weight-loss surgery to tackle obesity

 Malta also had the most obese adolescents, according to another study among 45 countries.
 With 8.9 per cent of the school-age population reported as obese, Malta’s obesity rate is significantly higher than the second most obese country in the group − Canada, which reported 5.6 per cent of its adolescent population as obese.

-Contacted by Times of Malta, Cutajar said the Nationalist Party had proposed several measures to combat obesity some years ago.
+Contacted by Times of Malta, PN MP Robert Cutajar said the Nationalist Party had proposed several measures to combat obesity some years ago.

 “I hope that they are adopted by the government and the new health minister,” he said.